-A live discussion on media, citizenship, and democracy
+A discussion on news consumption, civic engagement, and democracy

-For more information and to register for the event, visit snfdialogues.org.
+For more information on upcoming events and discussions, please visit snfdialogues.org.